ArthurYdalgo/laravext/docs/tools/visit.md

 <!-- tabs:end -->

-<sup>⚠️Important note⚠️: it's not recomendable to use the `visit(url)` function to navigate to a page that doesn't use Laravext.
+<sup>⚠️Important note⚠️: it's not recomendable to use the `visit` function to navigate to a page that doesn't use Laravext.
 This is due to the function first checking if the page is a Laravext page, and if it's not, it'll do a redirect.
 As a side effect this will cause a double page visit (the first when the function makes a get request, then the actual redirect), which could degrade the user experience, so you should use a standard anchor tag (`<a href="...">`) instead if you know it's an external link or a non-Laravext page.</sup>